SKA-ScienceDataProcessor/algorithm-reference-library/docs/index.rst

 example, in Crocodile gridding is performed on a single frequency.
 In the ARL, a range of frequencies are treated together, thus capturing opportunities for optimisation.

-For more information on the ARL see :doc:`Algorithm Reference Library Goals and Design<arllib_design>`
+For more information on the ARL see :doc:`Algorithm Reference Library Goals<arllib_goals>`

-All data structures have :doc:`python unit tests<tests>`.
+All data structures and functions have :doc:`python unit tests<tests>`.

 Indices and tables
 ==================